uliwitness/ULITwitchbot/README.md

 `ULIRCQueryCommandName` - Specify the name of the command here that should be used to query the counter without incrementing it.
 If this key is missing, the command name is used, with "count" appended.
 So if you named your command "dead", the query command will be named "deadcount".

 `ULIRCCommandMessage` - The message to display when either command is triggered.
 If you do not provide a message, a default message of "%CHANNEL% has a %COMMANDNAME% count of %COUNT%." will be used.
-If you use any or all of the three placeholders %CHANNEL%, %COMMANDNAME% or %COUNT%.
+If you use any or all of the three placeholders `%CHANNEL%`, `%COMMANDNAME%` or `%COUNT%`.
 They will automatically be replaced with the requisite values.

 #### Commands of type "quote"

 A quote command looks for a text file named the same as the command and randomly displays lines from this file.
 So for example, if you named the command's folder "joke", it will look for a file named `~/Library/Application Support/ULITwitchbot/Quotes/joke.txt` and display a random line from that whenever a user types "!joke".
 If you specify a number after the command, e.g. "!joke 5", it will display the fifth line from that file instead.

 `ULIRCEditable` - Specify a boolean (either YES or NO) under this name in the command's Info.plist file to also add an "add"-command for the command, which chatters can use to add additional lines to this text file.
 If you name your command "joke", this option will add both a "joke" command and an "addjoke" command.